 When the insurance company refuses to negotiate your settlement entirely, or if it is rigid in its inability to come to a fair amount that will cover the complete extent of your damages, we will be forced to bring the other side to court.

 Chances are that, once we let them know that we’ll see them in court, they will become much more willing to meet your needs as outlined during our initial negotiations.
 If this is not the case, and we are forced to go to court to obtain the compensation you deserve, we will present your case to a judge or jury, who will then rule based on the evidence we’ve provided.

-If you were recently injured in an auto crash and aren’t sure if moving forward with a personal injury claim is right for you, speak with a qualified Alabama car accident lawyer at the Henry Dailey Law Firm who can offer you advice based on the specifics of your case.
+If you were recently injured in an auto crash and aren’t sure if moving forward with a personal injury claim is right for you, speak with a qualified Alabama car accident lawyer at Henry C. Dailey, Jr., P.C. who can offer you advice based on the specifics of your case.